clerk/clerk-react-quickstart/README.md

 - [Clerk Documentation](https://clerk.com/docs?utm_source=DevRel&utm_medium=docs&utm_campaign=templates&utm_content=10-24-2023&utm_term=clerk-react-quickstart)
 - [Vite Documentation](https://vitejs.dev/guide/)

-## Found an issue?

-If you have found an issue with the quickstart, please create an [issue](https://github.com/clerk/clerk-react-quickstart/issues).

-If it's a quick fix, such as a misspelled word or a broken link, feel free to skip creating an issue.
-Go ahead and create a [pull request](https://github.com/clerk/clerk-react-quickstart/pulls) with the solution. :rocket:

 ## Found an issue or want to leave feedback

 Feel free to create a support thread on our [Discord](https://clerk.com/discord).
 Our support team will be happy to assist you in the `#support` channel.